Coach Pitch/8U Division Rules

 - Two coaches are allowed to be on the field to provide instruction when his/her team is on defense, one in the outfield, and one behind the infielders.
 The coach in the outfield will also help monitor the chalk line.
 The coach in the infield must position him/herself behind the infielders.
 If a coach that is on the field with the defensive team is struck by a batted ball, the batter and all base runners will be awarded (2) bases.

-- Games will be 6 innings in length, unless shortened by the run ahead rule.
+- Games will be 6 innings in length, unless shortened by the run ahead rule or if the time limit has been reached.
 No new inning will begin after 80 minutes.
+The last inning will be declared when there is 70 minutes or less on the timer.
 In bracket play, the USA Softball international tie breaker rule will be used when a game be tied after either 80 minutes or 6 innings.
 Pool play games may end in a tie.

 - Run ahead rule: If a team is ahead by 12 runs after 4 complete innings (3 and ½ innings, if the home team is ahead), or 8 runs after 5 complete innings (4 and ½ innings if the home team is ahead), the game is over.

-- A maximum of 4 runs can be scored in all innings except for the last inning where runs scored are unlimited.
+- In both pool play and bracket play, a maximum of 4 runs can be scored in all innings except for the last declared inning where runs scored are unlimited.
+The last inning will be declared when there is 70 minutes or less on the timer

 - For obvious reasons, there will be no infield fly rule in this division.